Dualities from dualities in 2d $\mathcal{N}=(0,2)$: Acknowledgments

 \section{Acknowledgments}

-The work of AA, PG, DM and AZ has been supported in part by the Italian Ministero dell'Istruzione, Universit\'a e Ricerca (MIUR), in part by Istituto Nazionale di Fisica Nucleare (INFN) through the “Gauge Theories, Strings, Supergravity” (GSS) research project.
-FM has been supported by the Collaborative Research Center SFB1624 “Higher Structures, Moduli Spaces, and Integrability”.
+The work of the authors has been supported in part by the Italian Ministero dell'Istruzione, Universit\'a e Ricerca (MIUR), in part by Istituto Nazionale di Fisica Nucleare (INFN) through the “Gauge Theories, Strings, Supergravity” (GSS) research project.